NoyaRoeT/Procedural-Generation-of-Voxel-Terrain/README.md

 # Procedural Generation of Voxel Terrain
-An attempt at procedural generation of a block world using 2D noise functions.
+An attempt at procedural generation of a minecraft-like world using 2D noise functions.

 The project was inspired by : [Coding Minecraft in One Week - C++/OpenGL Programming Challenge](https://www.youtube.com/watch?v=Xq3isov6mZ8&t=169s)